Thank you for reading our post, please rate this article at the end.

 Be Mindful of the Noise

-I’ve been full-timing for more than six years, and a common issue I’ve noticed with most RVers is they’ve no idea of the noise they make.
+I’ve been full-timing for more than six years, and a common issue I’ve noticed among most RVers is that they have no idea how much noise they make.
 Of course, we all make some noise, but you must adjust the levels to the minimum or something bearable.

-The way to check whether you’re a distraction to others is by turning up your RV or music and then walking around your RV.
-Ideally, it would be best to keep the noise mostly contained in your spot or, even better, inside your RV.
+The way to check whether you’re a distraction to others is to turn up your RV or music, then walk around your RV.
+Ideally, keep the noise mostly contained in your spot, or even better, inside your RV.

 Keep Smoke Away from Others